 The Anatomy of an Ergogen Config

-Creating a new Ergogen config is as simple as opening ergogen.cache.works and clearing the text on the left side of the screen.
+Creating a new Ergogen config is as simple as opening ergogen.ceoloide.com and clearing the text on the left side of the screen.
 You can also open up your favorite text editor and create your-keyboard-name.yaml.
 (It's alright, I can give you a minute to think a good name for your new board.)
 Even if you're going to use the web versions, it's a good idea to save your files offline when you're done tweaking it.
 The web page will try to keep your edits stored locall in your browser, but you never want to lose hours of work if something goes wrong.

 Ergogen has five primary sections: